andwn/cave-story-md/README.md

 This is a rewrite/port of the popular freeware game Cave Story for Sega MegaDrive/Genesis.
 The engine is built using SGDK, and written almost entirely in C.

 It should work on any console or emulator.
-Expect alpha quality and avoid PAL if you can.
+Expect alpha quality.

 ### Download
 "Stable" releases can be found in the [Releases](https://github.com/andwn/cave-story-md/releases) tab.

-For something more bleeding edge, try the [Nightly](http://www.cavestory.org/md/nightly.zip) build.
+For something more bleeding edge, try the Nightly: [NTSC](http://www.cavestory.org/md/nightly.zip) / [PAL (experimental)](http://www.cavestory.org/md/nightlypal.zip) <br/>

-Farthest reachable point in `master`: Last Boss (Balcony, not Hell), which doesn't spawn and therefore cannot be defeated.
+Farthest reachable point in `master`: Last Boss room (Black Space)

 ### Controls
 If you have a 6 button controller: